-Furthermore, as MQC spectrum has different width in two phases of ESQPT, one would except that the width of the MQC spectrum of $\bar{\rho}$ should also be able to diagnose the presence of ESQPT.
-To verify this, we show how the rescaled width, $\tilde{w}(\bar{\rho})=w(\bar{\rho})/N$, of the MQC spectrum of $\bar{\rho}$ evolves as a funcin of $\kappa$ and $\chi$ in Fig.~\ref{Rhoag}(e).
-We see that $\tilde{w}$ has a valley at the critical point, regardless of the value of $\kappa$, in contrast to the case of long time averaged $w(t)$ which exhibits a high peak in the neighborhood of the critical point, as seen in Fig.~\ref{Avgw}.
-The valley in the behavior of $\tilde{w}(\bar{\rho})$ can be more clearly observed in Fig.~\ref{Rhoag}(f) where $\tilde{w}(\bar{\rho})$ as a function of $\chi/\chi_\kappa^c$ with increasig $\kappa$ has been plotted.
-This visible valley in $\tilde{w}(\bar{\rho})$ is a consequence of the lower $\mathcal{D}_{m+\ell,m}$ value at the critical point [cf.~Fig.~\ref{Cdml}(b)].
-We finally note that the evolution of $\tilde{w}(\bar{\rho})$ as a function of $\chi/\chi_\kappa^c$ almost independent of $\kappa$.
+Furthermore, as the MQC spectrum has a different width in the two ESQPT phases, the $\bar{\rho}$ MQC spectrum width should also change due to the presence of the ESQPT.
+To verify this point, we show in Fig.~\ref{Rhoag}(e) the scaled width of the $\bar{\rho}$ MQC spectrum , $\tilde{w}(\bar{\rho})=w(\bar{\rho})/N$, as a function of $\kappa$ and $\chi$.
+It is clear that $\tilde{w}$ has a kink at the critical point, regardless of the $\kappa$ value, in contrast to the case of long time averaged $w(t)$ which exhibits a maximum in the neighborhood of the critical point, as seen in Fig.~\ref{Avgw}.
+The kink in $w(\bar{\rho})/N$ is clearly appreciated in Fig.~\ref{Rhoag}(f), where this quantity is depicted as a function of $\chi/\chi_c$ for several $\kappa$ values, and it can be traced back to the low $\bar{\rho}_{m+\ell,m}$ values at the critical point ---cf.~Fig.~\ref{Cdml}(b).
+Finally, it is important to appreciate that the evolution of $w(\bar{\rho})/N$ as a function of $\chi/\chi_c$ is basically independent of the $\kappa$ value.